WP Site Display Issue

 I'm happy with this approach, too.
 Scott, I know you've shared the link to this ticket with Stephen already, but can you please touch base with him again?
 Thank you.

-#7 Updated by Boone Gorges about 5 years ago
+#7 Updated by Boone Gorges over 6 years ago

 I do think this involves dev work, too, as we may want to ask the team for help.
 I would suggest that we assign to Daniel or Christian as a first step